 - NOC from financier, if any, should also be produced to the registering authority.

 - All valid documents of the two wheeler must also be submitted along with the registration fee as mentioned in Rule 81 of the Central Motor Vehicle Rules 1989.
-The documents may include emission certificate, first registration certificate, valid insurance, the address proof of the transferer and three passport sized photographs.
+The documents may include emission certificate, first registration certificate, valid two wheeler insurance, the address proof of the transferer and three passport sized photographs.

 Documents Required for Transfer of Ownership of Two Wheelers in Case of Owner’s Death